BohdanZasymovych/discrete_lab2/README.md

     return x % n
 ```

-Also, functions calculating GCD and the Euler totient was implemented and are used to calculate encryption and decryption exponents
+Also, functions calculating GCD and the Euler totient were implemented and are used to calculate encryption and decryption exponents
 ```python
 def gcd(a: int, b: int) -> int:
     """Finds the greatest common divisor (GCD) of two integers.